Columbus Carrying a Concealed Weapon Lawyer

 Unfortunately, it is not at all unusual for police officers in the state of Ohio to charge people with unlawfully carrying a concealed weapon without checking to see if they have a valid permit.
 When attorneys present their client’s license to the court, they can typically get their case dismissed in a matter of minutes.

 If a defense lawyer can prove that a law enforcement officer forced their client to break the law, they can almost always get their charge thrown out.
 To use this strategy, however, the attorney must have a lot of evidence against the officer in question.

-At Koenig & Owen, LLC, we have been helping Ohio residents devise effective defense strategies for years.
+At James D. Owen, LLC, we have been helping Ohio residents devise effective defense strategies for years.
 As such, we know which ones work and which ones do not.
 If you would like to have us defend you against your carrying a concealed weapon charge, all you have to do is pick up the phone and give us a call.